 Frenchmans Cap Conclusion

 I enjoyed Frenchmans Cap and the highlight was definitely sleeping and waking up on top.
-But maybe it's just because I got lucky with the weather and had great views both days of my hike.
-If you're hiking the Overland Track, Frenchmans Cap would be a great track to do once you finish the Overland at Lake Saint Clair (you can even catch the bus from there if you're not keen on hitchhiking or paying for a pickup).
+But maybe it’s just because I got lucky with the weather and had great views on both days of my hike.
+If you’re hiking the Overland Track, Frenchmans Cap would be a great track to do once you finish the Overland at Lake Saint Clair (you can even catch the bus from there if you’re not keen on hitchhiking or paying for a pickup).

 If you think you’ve got the weather window, Frenchmans Cap as an overnighter is a great option for a shorter Tassie hike.
 If I make it back, I will probably head down to Irenabyss next time to do some exploring in the Raglan Range (or I’ll bring my packraft…and someone who knows what they’re doing with it).